 - Written - Oral - Practical - Practicum - Coursework (Which shall include written incourse tests, practical work, dissertations, essays, projects as approved by the Examinations Committee as appropriate.) - 28.
-The examination period for all examinations, (MSE and EOSE) shall be stated in the Academic Calendar which is issued to all students on an annual basis. - 29.
-The final examination schedules shall be approved by the Examinations Unit. - A draft of the End of Semester Examination (EOSE) and Mid Semester Examination (MSE) timetables are published five (5) weeks prior to the EOSE period and two (2) weeks prior to the MSE period. - Examination timetables in respect of written examinations shall be published at least four (4) weeks before the series of examinations begin for undergraduate programmes and at the beginning of the term for graduate degrees. - An electronic copy of the schedule will also be forwarded to the programme managers and officers in order for them to send it to the students' UCC email accounts or whichever appropriate electronic medium is being used at the time to disseminate information to students.
+The examination period for all examinations, (MME and EOME) shall be stated in the Academic Calendar which is issued to all students on an annual basis - 29.
+The final examination schedules shall be approved by the Examinations Unit. - i.
+A draft of the End of Module Examination (EOME) and Mid Module Examination (MME) timetables are published seven (7) weeks prior to the EOME period and two (2) weeks prior to the MME period. - ii.
+Examination timetables in respect of written examinations shall be published at least five (5) weeks before the series of examinations begin for undergraduate programmes and at the beginning of the term for graduate degrees. - iii.
+An electronic copy of the schedule will also be forwarded to the programme managers and officers in order for them to send it to the students' group accounts or whichever appropriate electronic medium is being used at the time to disseminate information to students.

-- Any changes in dates after publication shall be brought to the attention of candidates by means of additional notices placed on Aeorion, the Website and posted on the official Notice Board at each location at which classes are conducted.
+iv.
+Any changes in dates after publication shall be brought to the attention of candidates by means of additional notices placed on Aeorion, the website and posted on the official Notice Board at each location at which classes are conducted.
 Candidates will also be informed of such changes via the officially established student communication medium.
 Only in extenuating circumstances will any such change be made less than one (1) week prior to the commencement of the series of examinations.